excalamus/nostalgic/README.md

 ```

 # Notes
-- Shadowing bound methods with Settings of the same name is possible,
+- Shadowing Configuration methods with Settings of the same name is
-  although not recommended.
+  possible, although not recommended.
+A warning will be given.

 # Development
 Install as "editable" using `pip`: